yujinpan/v-charts-v5/en/data.md

 ### Set metrics or dimension

-A typical v-charts `data` attribute data format is as follows:
+A typical v-charts-x `data` attribute data format is as follows:

 ```js
 {